jeremija/wl-gammarelay/README.md

 The daemon will also write the last color temperature and brightness to a history file which can then be tailed to display the value(s) in `waybar` or `i3status-rust`.
+The path can be set using the `--history/-H` flag, which should be set to an empty string to disable this functionality.

 All other invocations act as clients only send requests via unix domain socket.
-The path of the socket can be controlled using the `--sock/-s` flag.
+The path of the socket for both the daemon and the client can be controlled using the `--sock/-s` flag.

+The `--temperature/-t` flag accepts an integer in the range of `[1000, 10000]`, when set to an absolute values.
+Relative changes can be specified by adding a `+` or `-` prefix before the integer.

+The `--brigtness/-b` flag behaves similarly to temperature, only its range is `[0, 1.0]` and it accepts floats.

 Below are some examples on how this utility can be used to change the color temperature via keybindings in `swaywm`: